preactjs/enzyme-adapter-preact-pure/README.md

 // Test that parent component updated as expected.
 ```

-When using the [Hooks](https://reactjs.org/docs/hooks-intro.html) API which is
+When using the [Hooks](https://reactjs.org/docs/hooks-intro.html) API you also
-available in React 16.8+ and Preact 10, you also need to wrap any code which
+need to wrap any code which triggers effects in an
-triggers effects in an [act](https://reactjs.org/docs/test-utils.html#act) call
+[act](https://reactjs.org/docs/test-utils.html#act) call in order to flush
-in order to flush effects and trigger a re-render.
-The initial render and calls
+effects and trigger a re-render.
+The initial render and calls to APIs such as
-to APIs such as `setProps` or `simulate` are automatically wrapped in `act`
+`setProps` or `simulate` are automatically wrapped in `act` for you.
-for you.

 In Preact the `act` function is available in the "preact/test-utils" package.